 One of the joys of owning a smartphone is the money you can save or get rebated with apps.
-For those of us with tight budgets who eat allergen free and organic, saving money on groceries is a critical skill!
-In addition to coupons from lots of places, there are websites and apps that really
+For those of us with tight budgets who eat allergen-free and organic, saving money on groceries is a critical skill!
+In addition to coupons from lots of places, there are websites and apps that pay you to shop!

 This is my favorite rebate app because it’s easy to rack up the rebates.
 To date, I’ve earned $115.75 with it, and that’s with someone who’s on a strict diet!
 There are so many places you can use it – grocery stores, online stores, pharmacies, Best Buy!

 How To Use Ibotta:

 Now for Groceries, Beauty & Wellness, and other categories, some stores will require that you scan your loyalty card first.
 Examples include Rite Aid and Weis Markets.
 You’ll see a credit card icon next to the store name if that’s the case.
 I recommend checking all the markets and shops you regularly visit and scan your cards first.
 Then, all you need to are the tasks before you go shopping at those stores.
 Otherwise you’ll see an icon of a camera.

 - Select the store and make sure you qualify for the rebate by having purchased the required items or amount.

 - Select the item you’ve purchased and do the required tasks, usually 2 or 3.
 Each task earns a certain amount of money so it’s worth it to do all of them.
 Tasks can include watching a short video (less than 30 seconds usually), taking a quiz or clicking a link.

 - For branded items, you’ll need to scan the barcode on the package after you select “Verify Bar Code.”
 For certain items, like “any” produce or for items with a minimum purchase, you won’t need to do this.
 For example, this spring I spent $100 at Best Buy.
 To get the rebate, I merely needed to submit the Best Buy receipt after completing the tasks.